KrisshGarsund/Speech-Emotion-Recognition/Dataset/ravdess_by_emotion/Organizing Ravdess Dataset.md

         if not os.path.exists(dest_path):  # avoid SameFileError
             shutil.copy(src_path, dest_path)

-print("✅ RAVDESS organized successfully into:", output_dir)     # You will see this message in terminal once the process is done.
+print("RAVDESS organized successfully into:", output_dir)     # You will see this message in terminal once the process is done.